RTXteam/RTX-KG2/README.md

 - Storage: 1,023 GiB, Elastic Block Storage
 - Security Group: ingress TCP packets on port 22 (`ssh`) permitted

-As of summer 2019, an on-demand `r5a.8xlarge` instance in the `us-west-2` AWS region costs $1.81 per hour, so the cost to build KG2 (estimated to take 67 hours) would be approximately $121 (this is currently just a rough estimate, plus or minus 20%).
-[Unfortunately, AWS doesn't seem to allow the provisioning of spot instances while specifying minimum memory greater than 240 GiB; but perhaps soon that will happen, and if so, it could save significantly on the cost of updating the RTX KG2.]
-There is also an experimental Snakemake build system which takes advantage of symmetric multiprocessing to bring the build time down to 54 hours (Option #2).
+As of summer 2020, an on-demand `r5a.8xlarge` instance in the `us-west-2` AWS region costs $1.808 per hour, so the cost to build KG2 (estimated to take 67 hours) would be approximately $121 (rough estimate, plus or minus 20%).
+(Unfortunately, AWS doesn't seem to allow the provisioning of spot instances while specifying minimum memory greater than 240 GiB; but perhaps soon that will happen, and if so, it could save significantly on the cost of updating the RTX KG2.)
+There is also an experimental Snakemake build system (see Build Option 2 below) which takes advantage of symmetric multiprocessing to bring the build time down to 54 hours (Option #2).

 ## Build instructions